zavalab/ADAM_Documentation/waste_to_energy.md

 <h2>High Electricity Price</h2>

 <p>
     The final case we will look at is the high electricity price scneario.
-The results, which are displayed in the map below, show that two out of the three CAFOs are now willing to process at least part of their waste.
+The results, which are displayed below, show that two out of the three CAFOs are now willing to process at least part of their waste.
 You may hover over the transportation routes to see how much of each product is being transported.
 </p>

 <img src="Pictures\waste_to_energy\high_elec.png">